Space-A travel: Space-required versus space-available

 Space-A travel is not without its pitfalls.
 Unlike traditional commercial air traffic, military flights are not always assigned predictable takeoff times.
 Many factors go into planning a military flight, with space-required cargo and passengers forming the basis of planning.
+Severe weather may also cause delays, just like commercial flights do.
 There is no consideration given to potential Space-A travelers during the planning process.

 Veterans Space-A travel eligibility

-Uniformed Services Retirees (receiving retirement pay and possessing a BLUE Retiree ID Card) and their accompanying dependents can travel Space-A anywhere that Space-A is allowed.
+Uniformed Services Retirees (receiving retirement pay and possessing a Designated Retiree ID Card) and their accompanying dependents can travel Space-A anywhere that Space-A is allowed.